Naphier/unity-design-patterns/README.md

 Patterns done:
 - [Command Pattern]
 - [Abstract Factory Pattern]
-- [Flyweight Pattern] - This needs a much better example.
+- [Flyweight Pattern] - This could use a better, more visual example.

 ### Contributors Welcome
 Please check out [contributors.md] if you'd like to help out with this project.
 It will take me forever to do all of these on my own and I'd love to have some help!